 First Year Courses:

-Civil Procedure I, Section 1, Prof. Ion Meyn: Welcome Message and First Assignment
+Civil Procedure I, Section 2, Prof. Ion Meyn: Welcome Message and First Assignment

-Contracts, Sections 3 and 4, Prof. Mark Sidel: For this course we will use Steven Burton, Principles of Contract Law (4th ed., 2012)["Casebook"] and Burton and Eisenberg, Contract Law: Selected Source Materials Annotated (2017)["Supplement"](2016 edition of the supplement is also fine).
-For the first week, please read: Casebook pp. 1-23 (Hawkins; Lucy; Embry; Oswald).
+Contracts I, Sections 1 and 2, Prof. Mark Sidel: Required Course Materials: We will use Steven Burton, Principles of Contract Law (5th ed., 2018)["Casebook"] and Burton and Eisenberg, Contract Law: Selected Source Materials Annotated (2018 or 2017)["Supplement"](note that the 2017 Supplement is also fine).

 2L and 3L Courses:

 Administrative Law, Prof. Miriam Seifter: Our casebook ("CB") is Lawson, Administrative Law, 7th ed., 2016.
 Supplemental readings, as well as the full syllabus, will be posted on the class Canvas website.
 For the first class (Thursday Sept.
 6), read and be prepared to discuss CB 1-9, 47-59.